matchy-at-snu/data-structures/assignments/1/README.md

 ## Submission

 Turning in your programming assignment must be done at eTL.
 Do not submit any.classor test files.
-Sub- mit only `.java` files in a single archive (e.g., `zip` or `tar`).
+Submit only `.java` files in a single archive (e.g., `zip` or `tar`).
 Refer to the course syllabus for general submission instructions.
 More specific instructions will be given by the TA.